This post is sponsored by Balani. All opinions are my own.

 The suit we made for you is a full canvas true custom garment.
 The cloth, from famed Italian mill Vitale Barberis Canonico, is a burgundy self-plaid.
 The custom lining was designed by a graffiti artist.
 The buttons are made from water buffalo horns.
 The shirt is a soft crème 120 thread count fine line twill in 2-ply Egyptian cotton with cranberry monogram.
 Accessories include grey fancy packet square with cranberry shoestring, black and white snakeskin bracelet, and a sage necktie with lilac dots for accent.

 I congratulated Boehm for designing an outfit that is anything but basic.
 He did a great job on my suit and I’m looking forward to wearing it around town.

 If you want to start living the #CustomLife, check out Balani online.
 Balani Custom operates in 14 markets including Houston, Los Angeles, and Dallas.
-The company has been voted as one of the Top 6 tailors in the world and has been on Inc 500 list since 2014 as one of the fastest growing luxury men’s custom clothing business in the U.S.
+The company has been voted as one of the Top 6 tailors in the world and has been on Inc 500 list since 2014 as one of the fastest-growing luxury men’s custom clothing businesses in the U.S.